anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

 We used `pip` for managing our dependencies.
 The list of dependencies was auto-generated using `pipreqs`.
-To get a* *complete copy of our development enviroment, one would have to set up a virtual environment with python3 and then run
+To get a complete copy of our development enviroment, one would have to set up a virtual environment with python3 and then run
 ```bash
 pip install -r requirements.txt
 ```
-Alternatively it is possibly to open a virtual machine with our docker container for training or for predicting, which then has all the necessary dependencies installed
+Alternatively it is possibly to open a virtual machine with our docker container for training or for predicting, which then has all the necessary dependencies installed.
+The Docker image then also has the same python version as the one we used and the same operating system and so on.
+The downside to docker is that the image has to be built whenever the list of dependencies is updated.
+However, it worked for us to just have a list of dependencies.

 ### Question 5